 The Modelica language was not changed with respect to the previous version 3.2.
 Only issues with the specification text have been fixed.
 In particular:

 • Corrected typos and improved formatting.

-• section 2.2 Comments: There are 2 and not 3 kind
+• section 2.2 Comments:

 There are 2 and not 3 kinds of comments and comments are treated as white space character.
 Added definition of white space character.